bit-smart-io/smart-bdd-examples/README.md

 ```

 Here is where the tail starts to wag the dog, you embark of investing time and more code to work around the framework.
-We should always strive for simplicity, additional code and in a boarder sense additional features will always make code
+We should always strive for simplicity, additional code and in a boarder sense, additional features will always make
-harder to maintain.
+code harder to maintain.

 We have 3 options:

 1. Mutate `i_pay` method to handle a currency.
 If we had 10's or 100's occurrences of `When I pay ..` this would be
    risky and time-consuming.
 If we add "Visa" payment method, we are starting to add complexity to an existing method.
 2. Create a new method doesn't start with `I pay`.
 It could be `With currency I pay 25 "Dollars"`.
-Not idea as this
+Not ideal, as this
    isn't really what wanted.
 It looses discoverability.
 How would we add "Visa" payment method?
 3. Use multiple steps `I pay` and `with currency`.
 This is the most maintainable solution.
 For discoverability, you'd
    need a consistent naming convention.
 With a large codebase, good luck with discoverability, as they are loosely
    coupled in the feature file, but coupled in code.

-Option 1, is the one have seen the most - God glue methods with very complicated regular expressions, with Cucumber
+Option 1 is the one have seen the most - God glue methods with very complicated regular expressions, with Cucumber
 Expressions it's the cleanest code I have seen.
 According to the Cucumber documentation, conjunction steps are an
 anti-pattern https://cucumber.io/docs/guides/anti-patterns/?lang=java.
 If I added a payment
 method `I pay 25 "Dollars" with "Visa"` I don't know if this constitutes the conjunction step anti-pattern.
 If we get
 another requirement, "Visa" payments doubled on a "Friday", setting the day surly constitutes another step.

 Option 3 is really a thin layer on a builder.
 Below shows one possible implementation of a builder.
 With this approach,
 adding the day of the week would be trivial (as we've chosen to use the builder pattern).

 ```gherkin